hydephp/develop/docs/digging-deeper/navigation.md

    For example: Both `_pages/01-home.md` and `_pages/01_home.md` are valid.
 3. Leading zeros are optional. `_pages/1-home.md` is equally valid.

-### Using numerical prefix ordering in subdirectories
+### Using Numerical Prefix Ordering in Subdirectories

 The numerical prefix ordering feature works great when using the automatic subdirectory-based grouping for navigation menu dropdowns and documentation sidebar categories.